1) Barup Sø

 Visiting and access:

 It is recommended to use the Nature Agency’s folder about Møns Klint that is available in English and can be downloaded here.
+You can also find the folder at the car park at the Møn lighthouse.
 With the map, it is easy to find the most interesting bird-watching sites, for example:

 1) Store Klint.
 From the large car park (where there is a parking fee) at Store Klint and the Geo-Center, a stairway leads down to the beach.
 The peregrine usually nests in a little cave at the top of the cliff north of the stairway.
 It can also be seen from the beach at the bottom of the cliff, and is often seen flying over the rest of the area.
 From the car park, the tarmac road and several small marked paths lead further into the south part of the wood.